 I’m afraid about what will happen when I’m not able to watch him every minute; that he’ll be rejected by other children in the school playground for not knowing ‘the rules’.

 I’m envious when I see your two year old trot happily along next to you on the school run.
-I tried it once – Danny spent half the time trying to run in the wrong direction, and the rest lying down in protest when I wouldn’t let him.
+I tried it once – Pudding spent half the time trying to run in the wrong direction, and the rest lying down in protest when I wouldn’t let him.
 I had to carry him in the end, which is no easy matter – he’s over a third of my weight now.

 And worst of all is guilt.
 Believe me, I’m a past master at the guilt thing – most mothers are.
 I went through all the normal ones with my first.
 Was I right to give him a dummy?
 Will it hurt him if he has the occasional bottle?
 Should I really let him watch that much TV?
 But they pale into insignificance compared to my latest ones.
 I feel guilty that I often get bored spending time with my own child.
 I feel guilty that sometimes I wish he was more like his over-achieving brother.
 I feel guilty that I look forward to the mornings that I leave him at preschool.
 And worst of all, I feel guilty that maybe it was me that did this to him – that my ancient, worn-out eggs have failed him somehow.

 But as when all the evils of the world came pouring out of Pandora’s Box, at the bottom there lay hope.
 We don’t know what the future will hold.
 Sure, the gap between him and his peers may widen, but there is every chance that it will narrow or even disappear completely.
 Sometimes I have to remind myself to keep hold of that hope and cherish it.
 Why?
 Because of the still point at the end of that roller-coaster.
 Love for my boy whose smile lights up my world.
 Love for my boy who, after I’ve been away for half an hour, greets me as if it was a year.
 Love for my curly-haired, freckle-faced boy who will chat happily to anyone and anything.
-My little Pumpkin, amazing and unique just the way he is.
+My little Pudding, amazing and unique just the way he is.